Mike Adams

 Noreen Kershaw

-and behind the cameras on Coronation Street.
-Bury-born
+front and behind the cameras on Coronation Street.
+Bury-born Noreen

-Noreen trained at the Manchester Polytechnic School of Theatre,
+trained at the Manchester Polytechnic School of Theatre, first becoming an

-(including small parts in The Street) whilst at the same time
+throughout the 1980's (including small parts in The Street) whilst at the same

-directing stage productions.
-Other acting credits include Lost
+time directing stage productions.
+Other acting credits include Lost for

-for Words, Slap!
-Love, Lies and Lipstick, Blood on the Dole, Self
+Words, Slap!
+Love, Lies and Lipstick, Blood on the Dole, Self Catering, The

-Catering, The Bullion Boys, Hidden City, Watching, Albion Market,
+Bullion Boys, Hidden City, Watching, Albion Market, Heartbeat, Agony Again

 In the 1990's she turned to directing television productions with Grimm, a play in Granada's New Voices series, and has been directing Coronation Street since 1996, trained by fellow Street director Brian Mills.
 She lives in Manchester with her theatre director husband Peter Oyston.
 Noreen also directs for Emmerdale.